The Blog

 Dussehra is a significant Hindu festival that symbolizes the triumph of good over evil.

-Most northern and western Indian states, on the other hand, celebrate Dussehra as Lord Rama’s victory over Ravana.
+Most northern and western Indian states, on the other hand, celebrate Dussehra as Lord Rama’s victory over the demon king Ravana.
 King Dasharatha intended to crown Rama, his eldest son, as King of Ayodhya a long time ago.
 Everyone in the kingdom was thrilled with the selection and eagerly awaited the coronation event.

 However, Queen Kaikeyi wished for her son Bharata to be King of Ayodhya.
 So on the eve of the occasion, she claimed the two boons given to her by King Dasharatha years before.
 She intended that Rama be exiled for fourteen years in the jungle and that Bharata be crowned King of Ayodhya.